-Strategy for replacing a hard disk drive or a solid-state drive
+Strategy for replacing a hard disk drive, a hybrid drive, or a solid-state drive

-Always try to run a low-level format before replacing a hard disk drive or a solid-state drive.
+Always try to run a low-level format before replacing a hard disk drive, a hybrid drive, a solid-state drive.
 This will cause all customer data on the drive to be lost.
 Be sure that the customer has a current backup of the data before doing this task.